AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 1. Retrieve an existing policy.

     * Create a `PolicyManager` object by invoking the `RightsManagementClient` object’s `getPolicyManager` method.
-    * Create a `Policy` object that represents the policy to update by invoking the `PolicyManager` object’s `getPolicy` method and passing the following values”
+    * Create a `Policy` object that represents the policy to update by invoking the `PolicyManager` object’s `getPolicy` method and passing the following values"

         * A string value that represents the policy set name to which the policy belongs.
 You can specify `null` that results in the `MyPolicies` policy set being used.
         * A string value that represents the policy name.